thiren/aws-actions/README.md

 # Deprecated

 This action has been deprecated in favor of https://github.com/aws-actions.
-This repo has been archived and will be made private on 12/31/2019

 ## License